 The classic French crepes recipe you need in your life.
 Perfect for any occasion, they can be served with either a sweet or a savory topping.

 - 1 Tablespoon (15g) sugar (optional)

 - 2 Tablespoons oil for cooking

 - Pour flour and salt in a large bowl and make a well in the center.
-Add the eggs and the melted butter.
-Whisk vigorously and slowly start to pour in a little milk, mixing as you pour, to keep the batter smooth.
+Add the eggs, the melted butter, and the optional sugar if desired.
+Whisk vigorously starting from the center, and slowly start to pour in a little milk, mixing as you pour, to keep the batter smooth.
 Pour in the rest of the milk until it looks smooth.
-Cover the bowl and let sit for 2 hours.
+Cover the bowl and let sit for 2 hours.**